pritisolanki/modern-python/README.md

 ## modern-python
-Exploring setting up a python project with virtual environment.
+Exploring setting up a python project with virtual environment by following hypermodern python.
+It super exciting exploring new ways!

 ## Technical Stack
 * Python 3.8.2